 Then, we will create both files: firstmod.info and firstmod.module.

-- description: It is the description to show.
+- Description: The description to show.

-And the result is the next one:
+And the result is the following:

 The configuration form

 On the other hand, to add a configuration form to our module we have to create a Hook with hook_menu() of Drupal 7.
-The way to make this is replacing the word hook_ with the name of our module, standing firstmod_menu().
+The way to make this is by replacing the word hook_ with the name of our module, standing firstmod_menu().
 Drupal 7 will find the hook and make it work when necessary.

 Then, we add the following code to firstmod.module:

 In this hook we return a list of menu options to be added to the administration panel.
 The key of the array will be the route to the configuration, the same as we declared in the info file.